 INTERIOR-DELUXE SCHOLARSHIP PROGRAM

 Education is important, and having a college degree can make a huge difference to your future.
 Financing a college education, however, can be difficult.
-Interior-Deluxe.com ,known for his vast collection of luxury modern lighting fixtures, believes in giving our youth a chance, that's why we're offering need-based college scholarship of $1,500.
+Interior-Deluxe.com ,known for his vast collection of luxury lighting and modern light fixtures, believes in giving our youth a chance, that's why we're offering need-based college scholarship of $1,500.
 Applying for the scholarship is easy.
 All you have to do is answer four questions that are open-ended yet thought-provoking.

 Our scholarship is open to students of all majors in all countries who are 16 years of age or older.
 All are encouraged to apply for our scholarship - including High school students, undergraduate students, master degree students, and adult learners.